aws-powertools/powertools-lambda-typescript/docs/core/logger.md

     ```

     1. Binding your handler method allows your handler to access `this` within the class methods.

+Logging incoming events only works with middy or decorator by using `injectLambdaContext`.
+Only setting `POWEETOOLS_LOGGER_LOG_EVENT` to `true` will not log the incoming event.

 ### Appending persistent additional log keys and values